MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/office-apps-services-support.md

 -   **Message Encryption** that supports sending a protected email message and protected Office documents as attachments to any email address on any device.
 For user accounts that don't use Azure AD, a web experience supports social identity providers or a one-time passcode.
 For more information, see [Set up new Microsoft 365 Message Encryption capabilities built on top of Azure Information Protection](/microsoft-365/compliance/set-up-new-message-encryption-capabilities) from the Microsoft 365 documentation.
 To help you find additional information that is related to this configuration, see [Microsoft 365 Message Encryption](/microsoft-365/compliance/ome).

-If you use Exchange on-premises, you can use the IRM features with the Azure Rights Management service by deploying the Azure Rights Management connector.
+If you use Exchange on-premises, you can use the IRM features with the Azure Rights Management service by deploying the Microsoft Rights Management connector.
 This connector acts as a relay between your on-premises servers and the Azure Rights Management service.

 For more information about the email options that you can use to protect emails, see [Do Not Forward option for emails](configure-usage-rights.md#do-not-forward-option-for-emails) and [encrypt-only option for emails](configure-usage-rights.md#encrypt-only-option-for-emails).